Resorts World Manila attack: Background

-Resorts World Manila is an integrated entertainment complex which contains a casino, bars, and multiple hotels including Maxims Hotel.
-The complex, a popular tourist destination in Metro Manila, is located in Newport City, a tourism hub in Pasay near Terminal 3 of the Ninoy Aquino International Airport, the country's main airport.
+Resorts World Manila (now Newport World Resorts) is an integrated entertainment complex containing a casino, bars, and hotels, including Maxims Hotel.
+The complex is located in Newport City, a tourism hub in Pasay near Terminal 3 of the Ninoy Aquino International Airport.

-While the motive is robbery, the attack happened as the southern city of Marawi in Mindanao is under siege by the ISIL-affiliated Maute group, which led to initial speculations of a link between the two.
-The country has been on high alert for a possible terrorist attack on urban areas since the start of the siege on May 23.
+The attack happened as the southern city of Marawi in Mindanao was under siege by the ISIL-affiliated Maute group, leading to initial speculation of a link between the events.
+The country had been on high alert for a possible terrorist attack on urban areas since the start of the siege on May 23.

 Perpetrator

-On June 4, the National Capital Region Police Office (NCRPO) identified the lone gunman as 42-year-old Jessie Javier Carlos (April 19, 1975 – June 2, 2017), a Philippine citizen and former employee of the Department of Finance who resided in Santa Cruz, Manila.
+On June 4, the National Capital Region Police Office identified the gunman as 42-year-old Jessie Javier Carlos (April 19, 1975 – June 2, 2017), a Philippine citizen and former employee of the Department of Finance who resided in Santa Cruz, Manila.

-Initially employed as a tax specialist at a tax credit processing center of the Department of Finance, Carlos was dismissed from the department in 2012 by the Office of the Ombudsman after the department's Revenue Integrity Protection Service discovered non-declarations and misdeclarations on his statements of assets, liabilities and net worth (SALN).
-Carlos was accused of failing to disclose that he had disproportionately more wealth in assets than his accumulated salary permitted, including a Manila property worth (US$22,273) and a 2 ha farm in Tanauan, Batangas that he acquired in 2010 for (US$81,000).
-The court proceedings lasted for years and provided extensive insight into Carlos's further business dealings, including his supposedly dormant gun dealing business, Armset Trading, which existed under his wife's name, and his involvement in the mining business in 2009, when he earned (US$2,000) a month as an intermediary during a gold rush in Maragusan, Compostela Valley.
+Initially employed as a tax specialist at a tax credit processing center of the Department of Finance, Carlos was dismissed in 2012 by the Office of the Ombudsman after the Revenue Integrity Protection Service discovered non-declarations and misdeclarations on his statements of assets, liabilities and net worth.
+Carlos allegedly failed to disclose that he had more wealth in assets than his salary permitted, including a Manila property worth (US$22,273) and a 2 ha farm in Tanauan, Batangas that he acquired in 2010 for (US$81,000).
+The court proceedings lasted years and documented Carlos's further business dealings, including his supposedly dormant gun dealing business, Armset Trading, which existed under his wife's name, and his experience earning (US$2,000) a month as an intermediary during a gold rush in Maragusan.